COSATU

 Red tide rising: Numsa in attack mode By Ranjeni Munusamy

 Elections 2014 will come and go, the ANC will be top of the pops, and a new bag of Liquorice Allsorts will fill the parliamentary benches.
-The great shake-up in South African politics looks set to happen after the elections – and metalworkers’ union Numsa is likely to play a big role in the new alignment.
-Numsa and a group of other Cosatu unions will put their federation on notice this week on a number of issues.
-Numsa general secretary Irvin Jim is also taking on the government’s enforcer, Minister of Police Nathi Mthethwa, for police killings during protest marches.
-And even before the split in Cosatu happens, workers from other sectors are seeking to join the Numsa movement.
-By RANJENI MUNUSAMY.
-Continue reading
+The great shake-up in South African politics looks set to happen after the elections – and metalworkers’ union Numsa is likely to play a big role in the new… Continue reading

 The African National Congress: The Rise and Tragic Fall of a Revolutionary Movement By Anthony Monteiro

 Black “rule” in South Africa is illusory.
 “White supremacy without the obvious hand of white people is the form of social and political control, which replaces legal apartheid.”
 The revolution was derailed.
-“The road from the Freedom Charter, to the Morogoro Consultative Conference, to the 1994 elections, to the murder of 34 miners at Mirikana in 2012, is the ANC’s road to counter-revolution.”
-Continue reading
+“The road from the Freedom Charter, to the Morogoro Consultative Conference, to the 1994 elections, to the murder of 34 miners at Mirikana… Continue reading

 How the ANC Sold Out South Africa’s Poor By Ronnie Kasrils

-ANCSouth Africa’s young people today are known as the Born Free generation.
+South Africa’s young people today are known as the Born Free generation.
 They enjoy the dignity of being born into a democratic society with the right to vote and choose who will govern.
 But modern South Africa is not a perfect society.
-Full equality – social and economic – does not exist, and control of the country’s wealth remains in the hands of a few, so new challenges and frustrations arise.
-Veterans of the anti-apartheid struggle like myself are frequently asked whether, in the light of such disappointment, the sacrifice was worth it.
-While my answer is yes, I must confess to grave misgivings: I believe we should be doing far better.
+Full equality – social and economic – does not exist, and control of… Continue reading

 Terry Bell's 'Right to Fight' download

 Now available for download (as pdfs – below) is this selection of 17 years of Inside Labour columns, illustrated by 19 Zapiro cartoons that summarise developments between the watershed years of 1996 (the SA Constitution) and 2012 (Marikana).
-[Brilliant cartoons by Zapiro and I particularly like the one reproduced below.
-By way of an explanation; the car’s number plate refers to Blade Nzimande, then gen sec of the South African Communist Party and COSATU of course is the Congress of South African Trade Unions, the SA’s TUC.
+[Brilliant cartoons by Zapiro.
 WB] Continue reading

 Terry Bell’s ‘Right to Fight’ download

 Now available for download (as pdfs – below) is this selection of 17 years of Inside Labour columns, illustrated by 19 Zapiro cartoons that summarise developments between the watershed years of 1996 (the SA Constitution) and 2012 (Marikana).
-[Brilliant cartoons by Zapiro and I particularly like the one reproduced below.
-By way of an explanation; the car’s number plate refers to Blade Nzimande, then gen sec of the South African Communist Party and COSATU of course is the Congress of South African Trade Unions, the SA’s TUC.
+[Brilliant cartoons by Zapiro.
 WB] Continue reading